-CMS missionaries Adam and Helane Ramsay, along with Steve and Sandra Parsons, are serving in Japan.
+CMS missionaries Adam and Helane Ramsay, along with Steven and Sandra Parsons, are serving in Japan.
 Whether church planting or supporting in other ways, they explain their desire to see God’s people take every opportunity to grow his kingdom in a hard place.

 We didn’t come to Japan to church plant.
 We came so that Japanese people would hear about Jesus.

 Along the way, however, we joined a new church planting team in Chiba city centre.
 Five years in we said goodbye to that team and are now putting our energy into helping a young local church in the suburbs.
 Both those initiatives—to help church plant, and to move to a new congregation—have been in service of just one aim: to make Jesus known.